About the Board

-Tom Verducci was most recently a Retirement Education Specialist with MassMutual, providing investment services to Washoe County and the City of Reno Employees’ 457 Deferred Compensation Programs.
+Tom Verducci is currently a representative of Voya Financial, serving public employees’ 457 Deferred Compensation Plans, primarily servicing Washoe County employees.
+Prior to that he was a Retirement Education Specialist with MassMutual, providing investment services to Washoe County and the City of Reno Employees’ 457 Deferred Compensation Programs.
 He is a 1985 graduate of the University of Nevada, Reno, and holds a B.S. in Business Administration with a major in Finance.

-He holds a General Securities Series 7 License, Series 63 License and a Nevada Health, Life and Variable Annuities License.
-Tom obtained the designation as a Certified Retirement Counselor (CRC) in July, 2016.
+He holds a General Securities Series 7 General Security License, Series 65 License and a Nevada Health, Life and Variable Annuities License.

 In 1987 Tom began his career providing services to the State of Nevada Deferred Compensation Plan.
-He has also served as a Financial Advisor for Prudential Securities and has held a Director position with Citigroup (formerly Copeland).
+He has also served as a Financial Advisor for Prudential Securities and held a Director position with Citigroup (formerly Copeland).
 Tom returned to The Hartford in 2002 and provided services once again to the State of Nevada Deferred Compensation Program from 2006-2012.
-Tom also spent two years with Great-West Life as Associate Regional Director.
+Tom also spent two years with Great-West Life as an Associate Regional Director.

 He has assisted nearly 20,000 Nevada residents with their retirement needs over a three decade period and has held the roles of Western Division Regional Director, Nevada Senior Regional Manager, Team Lead and Senior Account Representative with The Hartford.